 Focusing on the growth scenarios, one immediate consideration relates to the implications of higher growth strategy for employment land provision and the effective mixed use redevelopment of existing employment sites.
 There are several proposals to redevelop existing Locally Significant Industrial Sites (LSIS), including two proposals at BGLS, namely at Stanton Square and Worsley Bridge Road.
-Focusing on Worsley Bridge Road, the assumption is that employment land will comprise 33% of total floorspace after redevelopment, which would mean that there is a net loss of employment space on site under Scenarios 1 to 4, but this loss could be mitigated under the higher growth scenarios (Scenarios 5 and 6) and there could even be a net gain in terms of total employment floorspace (because a higher density scheme will involve more homes / residential floorspace and, in turn, more employment floorspace).
-Maximising total employment floorspace is important, in light of the Employment Land Study (2019) target of delivering deliver circa 1,000 m2 new B-class employment land per annum.
-It is also important in light of local economic objectives around supporting micro and small sized businesses in target industries, particularly within the cultural, creative and digital sector, which will tend to be well suited to operating from higher density mixed use developments, for example a high density scheme at Worsley Bridge Road LSIS under a BLE P2 scenario.
-However, there is also a need to give consideration to more qualitative matters, namely the precise type and nature of B-class space that is provided and, and question whether the types of light industrial uses currently on-site will be able to continue to operate following higher density mixed use development.
-This is an important consideration, given trends across London for light industrial uses to move outwards and out of London; and there is a need to consider implications for those who rely on existing 'industries at risk' for employment, who might be geographically clustered and/or tend to be at risk of unemployment (see further discussion in Appendix IV).
-Having said this, in the case of the two LSIS in the South of the Borough proposed for mixed use redevelopment (higher density under Scenarios 5 and 6), it is recognised that this area is associated with high industrial vacancy rates.
+Focusing on Worsley Bridge Road, the assumption is that employment land will comprise 60% of total floorspace after redevelopment (an increase from the 33% proposed at the Regulation 18 Draft Plan stage), which would mean that there is a net loss of employment space on site under Scenarios 1 to 4, but this loss could be mitigated under the higher growth scenarios (Scenarios 5 and 6) and there could even be a net gain in terms of total employment floorspace (because a higher density scheme will involve more homes / residential floorspace and, in turn, more employment floorspace).
+Maximising total employment floorspace is important, in light of the Employment Land Study (2019) target of delivering deliver circa 1,000 m2 new B-class employment land per annum.5 It is also important in light of local economic objectives around supporting micro and small sized businesses in target industries, particularly within the cultural, creative and digital sector, which will tend to be well suited to operating from higher density mixed use developments, for example a high density scheme at Worsley Bridge Road LSIS under a BLE P2 scenario.
+However, there is also a need to give consideration to more qualitative matters, namely the precise type and nature of B-class space that is provided and, in turn, question whether the types of light industrial uses currently on-site will be able to continue to operate following higher density mixed use development.
+This is an important consideration, given trends across London for light industrial uses to move outwards and out of London (see figure below); and there is a need to consider implications for those who rely on existing 'industries at risk' for employment, who might be geographically clustered and/or tend to be at risk of unemployment.
+Having said this, in the case of the two LSIS in the South of the Borough proposed for mixed use redevelopment (at a higher density under Scenarios 5 and 6), it is recognised that this area is associated with high industrial vacancy rates.